 London also attempted to build the house of his dreams which, sadly, was destroyed by fire just before it was finished.
 This focus on domestic agriculture and his desire to have a home base was very White Fang.

 You can learn about all of London and Charmaine’s domestic life if you visit the Jack London State Park in Glen Ellen.
 The state park offers tours of the model farm, London’s grave site and the home that he shared with Charmain.
-They have docent led tours but also a great audio app which allows you to wander the relevant historical sites on your own.
-The park also has miles and miles of hiking trails that will give you a beautiful introduction into the landscape that comprises California’s prime wine country.
+The park has docent led tours along with miles and miles of hiking trails that will give you a beautiful introduction into the landscape that comprises California’s prime wine country.

 Read More: If you are into historic state parks, then you should also plan a visit to the Bodie ghost town in the Eastern Sierras.